catherineloesch/project4-react-frontend/README.md

     (userLoggedIn && <Link to="/" className='nav-link'><div onClick={handleLogOut}>Log Out</div></Link>)
 ```

-I also made sure tha I was able to display data from the backend on the front end, starting with the job resource, first making sure that I could display jobs from the database on the front end and then adding forms to add, edit and delete jobs on the front end.
+I also made sure that I was able to display data from the backend on the front end, starting with the job resource, first making sure that I could display jobs from the database on the front end and then adding forms to add, edit and delete jobs on the front end.

 ### Development: day 4 - 03/06/2023